MCV-2021-M1-Project/Team5/week1/README.md

 ``
 $ Python3 task1.py -p "./BBDD" -f "./qsd1_w1.jpg" -k 5 -c "Lab"
 ``

+## Output
+After running the script with the folder argument -f, five pkl will be generated with the following format as specfied in the slides.
+Each file correspond to the result for a different similarity/distance method in the specified color space.
+The output pkl file name will be in the following format:
+  - DistanceMetric_ColorSpace.pkl

 ## Testing an especific pickle file
 Print the map@k for the passed result file